Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

-This theorem indicates that if we have a good Dirac approximation of the posterior \(\mu^N\), and a good Gaussian mixture approximation of the posterior \(Q\), then we can directly use Gaussian mixture sampler to replace the transition kernel \(P\).
+\end{theorem} Note that the original error bound still holds, since $d'(\mu,\nu) \leq d(\mu,\nu)$.
+The proof of Theorem \ref{theorem4} is given in \ref{SM-ErrOfGMM}.
+This theorem indicates that, if we have a good Dirac approximation of the posterior, then it is reasonable to directly use a Gaussian mixture sampler to replace the transition kernel \(P\).
 The resulting SMC-GM is concluded in Algorithm \ref{alg SMC-GM}.

 The difference between SMC and SMC-GM is that in SMC, the mutation step must be a transition kernel preserving \(\mu_j\), the posterior at the \(j\)-th layer, whereas in SMC-GM, this step involves sampling from a Gaussian mixture measure determined by the samples.